 What Should I Cover My Plants With?

-Use stakes to hold up covers and keep them off of plants (the weight of a heavy blanket can damage plant stems or branches, and if the cover touches the plant, cold damage can also occur.)
+Use stakes to hold up covers and keep them off of plants (the weight of a heavy blanket can damage plant stems or branches, and if the cover touches the plant, cold damage can also occur during a frost.)

 The materials you use to cover your plants will depend on what type of protection they need: